 If a deal cannot be struck, the SPAC is liquidated with investors receiving their money back plus interest.

-Advantages and disadvantages of SPACs
+Advantages of SPACs

 While the SPAC movement is unlikely to disappear soon, there are some inherent risks to the approach for investors and businesses alike.